Capella SpaceCapella Space Documentation

 }

-The geometry can be either a point or polygon.
+The geometry can must be polygon.
 Multi-polygons and intersecting polygons are not accepted.
 The taskingrequestName and taskingrequestDescription can be used to help characterize and describe the tasking request.
 The remaining properties define how the data will be collected:

 • windowOpen is a required field that should be set at the earliest time (UTC) you would like data collected